bigtangle/bigtangle/readme.md

 same computation for validated mining rewards based on the current data in BigTangle.
 As another example, the market exchange application is implemented in such a form that it uses only a specific node for execution without further validation.

+## the source code will be later here.